aprilyeah/is-it-a-dog/README.md

 # is it a dog???

-This project is training a Deep Neural Network for item/animal detection.
+For this project, I trained a Deep Neural Network for item/animal detection.

-The aim is to be able to have the model determine the probability that there is a dog label: 0 means a dog is not there, 1 means there is certainly a dog in there.
+The aim is for the model to determine the probability that there is a dog label: 0 means a dog is not there, 1 means there is certainly a dog in there.

 ## What I have done: